TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.58.md

 ---

-I entreated thy favor with my whole heart: Be merciful unto me according to thy word.
+I sought your favor with my whole heart.
+Be merciful to me according to your word.